AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 // #jens[do this #emoji.face.smile]

-Having introduced both Gaussian models, and #acr("BP"), #acr("GBP") can now be looked at. #acr("GBP") is a variant of #acr("BP"), where, due to the closure properties#jens[cite] of Gaussians, the messages and beliefs are represented by Gaussian distributions.
-In its base form #acr("GBP") works by passing Gaussians around in the #gaussian.canonical, i.e. the messages and beliefs contain the precision matrix, #text(theme.mauve, $Lambda$), and the information vector #text(theme.mauve, $eta$).
-As mentioned earlier, general #acr("BP") is not guaranteed to compute exact marginals, however, for #acr("GBP"); exact marginal means are guaranteed, and even though the variances often converge to the true marginals, there exists no such guaranteed.@gbp-visual-introduction
+Having introduced both Gaussian models, and #acr("BP"), #acr("GBP") can now be looked at.
+It is a variant of #acr("BP"), where, due to the closure properties#jens[cite] of Gaussians, the messages and beliefs are represented by Gaussian distributions.
+In its base form, #acr("GBP") works by passing Gaussians around in the #gaussian.canonical, i.e. the messages and beliefs contain the precision matrix #text(theme.mauve, $Lambda$), and the information vector #text(theme.mauve, $eta$).
+As mentioned earlier, general #acr("BP") is not guaranteed to compute exact marginals, however, for #acr("GBP"), exact marginal means are guaranteed, and even though the variances often converge to the true marginals, there exists no such guarantee.@gbp-visual-introduction

 In a factor graph, where all factors are Gaussian, and since all energy terms are additive in the #gaussian.canonical, the energy of the factor graph is also Gaussian, which means that one can represent it as a single multivariate Gaussian.
 See the equation for this joint distribution in @eq.gaussian-joint@gbp-visual-introduction: